Scale-dependent local primordial non-Gaussianity as a solution to the $S_8$ tension: Scale-dependent primordial non-Gaussianities

 In order to model the scale dependence, we choose a simple \textit{effective} three-parameter function:

 where $f_{\rm NL}^0$ is the amplitude of the non-Gaussian signal on small scales (large $k$).
 Here, we choose $\alpha=1$ for simplicity.
 This choice leaves some amount of non-Gaussianity on large-scales, at the limit of current constraints, but it would of course also be possible to choose $\alpha(k_{\rm min},\sigma)$ such as to cancel $f_{\rm NL}$ completely for small $k$.
 The parameter $\sigma$ controls the sharpness of the transition ($\sigma \rightarrow 0$ recovers the Heaviside case \cite{Sabti:2020ser}). $k_{\rm min}$ is the typical scale of the transition between small and large PNG.
-Typically, a sharp transition during inflation between a massive and a massless spectator scalar field may lead to such a template for $f_{\rm NL}(k)$.
+Several possible non-trivial inflation mechanisms do lead to a strong scale-dependence in $f_{\rm NL}$: a time-dependent speed of sound \cite{Khoury:2008wj}, a sharp transition between a massive and a massless spectator scalar field \cite{Riotto:2010nh}, changing the initial state of the inflaton \cite{Chen:2006nt}, anisotropic inflation \cite{Dey:2013tfa}, curvatons self-interactions \cite{Byrnes:2011gh}, tachyonic instabilities \cite{McCulloch:2024hiz}, Dirac-Born-Infeld terms \cite{Chen:2005fe} arising from brane inflation, where in that case, the scale dependence of the PNG gives information about the geometry of the extra dimensions \cite{LoVerde:2007ri}.
 We leave for future work the exploration of the links between the phenomenological parameters $(f_{\rm NL}^0, \sigma, k_{\rm min},\alpha)$ and parameters related to the microphysics of inflation.

 In Figure \ref{fig:constraints}, we display the main constraints discussed previously along with the shapes of $f_{\rm NL}(k)$ simulated in this work.
 They correspond to negative $f_{\rm NL}^0 \in [-600\,; 0]$.
 The three other parameters are fixed: $\sigma=0.1\,h/$Mpc, $\alpha=1$ and $k_{\rm min}=0.15\,h/$Mpc.
 As the constraints from the different probes span a wide range of scales, we argue that those models are not \textit{a priori} ruled out in the sense that each $k$-bin used to put the constraints carries different signal to noise, and $f_{\rm NL}$ usually comes from the larger $k$-bins.
 Remember that Ref.~\cite{Sabti:2020ser} actually found $f_{\rm NL} \simeq -1000$ when PNG are only present at the smallest scales.
 A detailed analysis of the models template fitted with CMB, LSS and HST data is beyond the scope of this article, which presents the qualitative picture.
 A full exploration of the parameter space of scale-dependent non-Gaussian templates fitted to observations will be the topic of future explorations.